barrysir/stepmania-parsing-code/README.md

    * bpms/stops loaded incorrectly
  * NotesWriterJSON:
    * StepsType saved in a way the loader doesn't understand
+ * PrefsManager:
+   * heavily stripped down, only a few preferences available
+ * StepsUtil:
+   * bunch of functions commented because of reliance on SONGMAN, PROFILEMAN, UNLOCKMAN, CachedObject, ...

 ## Compiling - more detailed
 ```